 The Time-Space-Technics (TST) model helps make sense of historical change.

 Human societies are systems with definable boundaries, structures and processes.
 Like weather systems, societal systems have chaotic dynamics that develop and change within predictable parameters.
-TST applies evolutionary systems theory to the historical development of human societies.
+The TST model developed by Alastair M. Taylor applies evolutionary systems theory to the historical development of societies.
 It creates a unique typology by classifying societies as open systems equilibrating with their natural environments in a hierarchy of levels of organization.
 In doing so, it identifies an evolutionary sequence of world-views: Mythos, Theos, Logos, and Holos.

 A society’s environmental control capability determines its potential structural complexity.
 But societies that are structurally more complex are not intrinsically better than less complex societies in terms of satisfying basic human needs.
 Every societal system is organized by a dominant world-view, which must be functional in terms of the system’s interaction with its environment.
 TST explains the factors that cause societal systems to change and eventually either collapse or evolve.
 The course of human history displays major quantum shifts in societal organization, correlated with the emergence of new paradigms of reality.
 Application of this systems model in our present era makes it possible to identify issues that constitute bifurcation points ahead.
 Those issues challenge humanity to avoid environmental and societal collapse.
 Conversely, proactive measures can attain a new level of planetary organization and integration, with its unique world-view.

-This article introduces the TST model of the evolution of societal systems, and summarizes the principal features of the four historical world-views: Mythos, Theos, Logos, and Holos.
+This article describes the TST model of the historical development of societal systems, and summarizes the principal features of the four historical world-views: Mythos, Theos, Logos, and Holos.